joakim-brannstrom/dextool/plugin/mutate/doc/design/future_work.md

  * implement merge of databases.
 It is to make it possible for a team to work "distributed".
    For example make a copy of the database, make changes to the SUT and rerun the mutation testning.
    The take the result and "merge it back" into the teams shared database.
- * change the database schema to mutation -> mutation_subtype.
-        the subtype in turn have the kind and status. the intention is to reduce the number of overlapping mutation testing and thus in the end reduce the execution time needed for testing all mutants. such a change would make it possible to propagate the result of testing one mutation subtype to other subtypes that actually result in the same generated code.
  * add an improved inspection "viewer"
  * add an attribute to mutants so they can be marked as "inspected/equivalent"
- * add support for configuration files
- * Separate the *time* statistics for mutation testing to a separate chapter because when it is written at the same line it creates unnecessary git conflicts
  * split the total time spent on mutation testing in: compile and execute tests
  * the time spent on mutations should always be added to the existing time, not overwritten.
  * Write requirement for the automatic "reanalyze" of files that has changed compared to those in the database.
  * UOI is probably wrong.
 It currently "only" insert unary operators.
 It do not change existing ops.
- * Change name of stmtDel to SDL
  * Fix sdl
      It only implements function deletion.
 Which are "wrong" when inside a binary operator.